 Texas judges will frequently request your presence at the hearing in addition to the licensed attorney we will have appear at the hearing on your behalf.
-If attending the hearing would be a hardship for you, we will ask the court to excuse your presence, however we cannot guarantee the court will grant that request.
+If attending the hearing would be a hardship, we will ask the court to excuse your presence, however we cannot guarantee the court will grant that request.

 Currently, a Texas expunction typically takes anywhere between four and nine months, depending on county, the facts of your case, and whether the DA consents or objects.

 A legal doctrine called "res judicata" prevents a party from relitigating claims that have already been decided by a court.
 (Barr v.
 Resolution Trust Corp., 837 S.W.2d 627 (Tex.
 1992)).
 In Texas, res judicata applies to petitions for expungement.
 (Ex Parte Myers, 68 S.W.3d 229 (2002)).
 Except under limited circumstances, once the judge makes a decision to deny a petition for expungement, that decision is final (unless successfully appealed) and the case cannot be refiled at a later time.
 For this reason, hiring an attorney experienced in Texas expungement law to properly file the petition is extremely important.

 Once your case is granted, you will receive the court order of expungement.
-The order will update the court and state records so your record is sealed and destroyed.
+The order will also be sent to the court and state agencies so your records will be sealed and destroyed.